sitphp/commands/doc/5_tools.question_tool.md

 ### Customizing a question

 You can modify the question display as you wish.
-Here is a example of what you can do :
+Here is an example of what you could do with all the styling methods available :

 ```php
 // In the "handle" method of your command class ...